Chapter 13: Through a Rotten Slice

 “S-sir?” the man on the other line cut into his thoughts.

 Gerald’s lips curled into a sneer, a realization suddenly striking him.
 He bit back the growl in his voice and instead responded in a neutral tone.
 “Monitor the remaining routes leading up to the Plate and report back to me if any other anomalies arise,” he said.
 Hearing the voice on the other line acknowledge his request, the president ended the call.
-He then pressed a button on the speed dial – this one was labeled ‘Public Safety.’
+He then pressed a button on the speed dial – this one was labelled ‘Public Safety.’

 The phone rang twice before he heard an answer.
 “Mr. President,” a gravelly, baritone voice dripping with sarcasm responded on the other line.
 “To what do I owe this pleasure?”